If the boy only knew what headaches he was about to cause...12 Angry Men

 - Ineffectual Death Threats: One point of discussion is whether the defendant was serious when he allegedly shouted "I'll Kill You!" prior to the murder.
 Juror #3 insists that anyone who says that in anger means it, but Juror #8 later throws this back at him after provoking him into doing the same.

 - Jerkass: Juror #7.
 He doesn't care what the decision of the jury is.
 He's only concerned with catching a baseball game.
 At least the most vicious jurors voted guilty because they believed in it.
 That said, when called out on this he does say that he doesn't believe the accused is guilty.
+Fortunately, the game is rained out during the deliberation so he can relax and pay attention for once.
 He sounds rather more sincere about it in the 1997 version, though.

 - The Judge: Shown issuing instructions to the jury in the opening scene.
 Many stage productions (and the 1997 TV version) cast a woman in the role as a way of bringing at least some token gender diversity to the play without having to change its title.

 - Jury Duty: Well, yeah.
 The characters run the whole gamut of taking the duty very seriously (Juror #8's stance on this drives the whole plot, and Juror #11 later claims the responsibility to be one of the greatest things about American democracy) to being almost entirely dismissive of it (Juror #12 is more concerned with doodling and talking about his work than he is with the deliberations, and Juror #7 is mostly upset that he's missing a baseball game; both get called out for this).
 Notably, Jurors #3 and #10 are taking it seriously, but are too hung up on their own emotional baggage to approach it objectively.